 Two smaller works revolve around the same themes.
 In Monopoly (2016) Beloufa invites a group of Ukrainian teenagers to play Monopoly, a game that is based on the capitalist growth model.
 Another work Counting on People (ongoing) again refers to power structures, but this time in relation to the museum.
 Here the very same people that set up his exhibition become participants in the artist’s game.

 Amy Franceschini / Futurefarmers: Futurefarmers was founded in 1995 by Californian artist Amy Franceschini.
 The collective comprises of artists, researchers, designers, architects, scientists, and farmers; each bringing a different perspective and expertise to the group.
-By working collaboratively, they can visualize and understand the way systems interact with and control our everyday lives and begin to question and deconstruct social systems such as food policies, public transportation, and rural farming networks.
+By working collaboratively, they can visualise and understand the way systems interact with and control our everyday lives and begin to question and deconstruct social systems such as food policies, public transportation, and rural farming networks.

 Their work provides playful entry points and tools for participants to gain insight into deeper fields of inquiry- not only to imagine but to produce knowledge through experiences with the places we live, materials we touch and food we consume.

-Flatbread Society/Seed Journey: Since 2013 Futurefarmers have been leading Flatbread Society, a project centered on a communal space in which people from diverse cultures gather to make flatbread.
+Flatbread Society/Seed Journey: Since 2013 Futurefarmers have been leading Flatbread Society, a project centred on a communal space in which people from diverse cultures gather to make flatbread.
 Seed Journey focuses on the very seeds of grain used to make bread that was brought to Europe from the Fertile Crescent thousands of years ago.
 The seeds have been “rescued”, grown and distributed by the collective since 2013 from a range of sources, such as seeds saved during the Siege of Leningrad and those discovered by archaeologists in an abandoned sauna in Hamar, Norway.
 During Artes Mundi 7, in an act of reverse migration, Futurefarmers will take these seeds by sailing boat from the UK to the Middle East.
 They will stop along the way to meet like-minded farmers, artisan bread makers, and organisations, and to collect more seeds.

 Futurefarmers are interested in the preservation of the commons as it relates to land use, biological matter and knowledge sharing.
 Once “weeds” these grains have been domesticated over tens of thousands of years, cultivated by hand and exchanged through a complex hand- to-hand network.
 Futurefarmers arrived in Cardiff by boat.
 The boat has also become a sort of “laboratory” where the collective continues their research, the exhibition becomes a “base camp” and we are invited to become part of their journey and to consider the possibility of social change and different futures.
 For more information about the artist download the Artes Mundi app or visit www.artesmundi.org